julelang/manual/src/concurrency/channels.md

 For receive operations, if there is data waiting to be read in the buffer, the program's execution does not block, and it reads the data and continues immediately.
 If there is no data, the execution is blocked until data is sent.

-Buffered channels do not park the thread to pause execution.
-Instead, they actively spin while waiting.
-This behavior is optimized for high-frequency channel communication.
-If a pause is required, it is based on the assumption that it will be brief.
-However, unlike unbuffered channels, the lack of thread parking can lead to CPU waste in low-frequency channel messaging scenarios.

 Buffered channels create a queue for the sent and waiting-to-be-read data.
 This queue operates as a FIFO (First In, First Out) queue, where received data is taken from the queue in FIFO order.
 Similarly, sent data is added to the end of the queue.